pravinmishraaws/AWS-Project-for-Data-AI-Engineers/Project 1 — Lakehouse on AWS: S3 + Apache Iceberg.md

 ## 5) Clean-up (to avoid charges)

-Absolutely—here’s a clean, **copy-pasteable CLI teardown** that removes everything you created (and in the right order so dependencies don’t fight you).

 > **Before you run:**
 >
 > * Make sure you don’t need the data anymore.